 In addition to your request, I received two other requests for a regional assessment in the Ring of Fire area.
-Further, during a public comment period for the Webequie Supply Road and the Marten Falls Community Access Road impact assessments, the Agency received submissions, including a submission from Aroland First Nation, expressing concern related to development and cumulative effects, as well as support for a regional assessment in this area.
+Further, during a public comment period for the Webequie Supply Road and the Marten Falls Community Access Road impact assessments, the Agency received submissions expressing concern related to development and cumulative effects, as well as support for a regional assessment in this area.